 Not only did E&J Gallo fail; it was also humiliated as the concept was being worked on at the same time elsewhere by two young men who believed they had understood the changing market and people's (especially women's) interest in a lighter, less alcoholic drink.
 They developed a bottled "spritzer" product that was almost the same as the one that E&J Gallo's research had claimed would bomb.
 On a shoe string budget they launched their product in California and soon it was a multi-million dollar business that they very shortly sold to US distiller Brown Foreman.
 E&J Gallo made the mistake of thinking that market research would give them a green or red light on their conceptually new product, rather than help them understand if there was an unmet need that they could stratify in some way.

-In summary, the most effective types of market research studies for product development at this stage of the life cycle are needs-based assessment studies (in which the usage of existing products are examined and unmet needs are explored), and concept testing (in which a new concept can be shown to the target audience for feedback on the product, but only if the product is presented to the users properly and if they are given sufficient time to understand the product's benefits).
+In summary, the most effective types of market research studies for product development at this stage of the life cycle are needs assessment research studies (in which the usage of existing products are examined and unmet needs are explored), and concept screening (in which a new concept can be shown to the target audience for feedback on the product, but only if the product is presented to the users properly and if they are given sufficient time to understand the product's benefits).

 Youth – Stimulating Product Take-Up